leebyron/til/entries/inverse conway.md

 tags: engineering management
 ---

-[Conway's law][] is an expression from the computer scientist Melvin Conway upon noticing that companies tend to design software in a way which directly mirrors their organization structure.
+[Conway's law][] is an expression coined by computer scientist Melvin Conway as an observation that companies tend to design software in a way which directly mirrors their organization and communication structures.

-> Any organization that designs a system will produce a design whose structure
+> Any organization that designs a system (defined broadly) will produce a design
-> is a copy of the organization's communication structure.
+> whose structure is a copy of the organization's communication structure.
+>
+> — Melvin Conway (1967)

 This is often used as an observation of poor software quality.
 Overlay complex and disconnected software corresponds with similarly dysfunctional